• Skip to primary navigation

 Build rests for your bridge, we used LEGO, but you could use cardboard or anything else that would work.

-Place your materials you want to test on the rests and add some weight.
+Place the materials you want to test on the rests and add some weight.

 Add more weight until the bridge breaks.